 The 28th January 2017 marks our 3 year amazing Hawaiian Wedding Anniversary.
-We will always remember it not only as our wedding day, but also as a fantastic adventure spent hopping around the islands on our 4 week long Hawaiian Honeymoon.
+We will always remember it not only as our wedding day, but also as a fantastic adventure spent hopping around the islands on our nearly 4 week long Hawaiian Honeymoon.

-Wedding preparations on Kauai Island
+Wedding Preparations on Kauai Island

 Our wedding, just like us, was very unconventional.
 We decided to run off to Hawaii and get married on the beach.
 Just the two of us.
 I’ll be honest, we did miss our friends and family during the ceremony and wished we could have hugged them all, but we also didn’t want to put them in a tricky situation.